Sanger, North Dakota

-Sanger is a ghost town in Oliver County, North Dakota, United States.
+Sanger is an unincorporated community and former ghost town in Oliver County, North Dakota, United States.
+The population in 2023 was 2; there are no businesses or services.

 Founded in 1879, the town was originally known as Bentley.
+The town declined during the 20th century, and was fully abandoned by 1985.

+Sanger is located about 40 miles north from Bismarck, and is a short distance from the west bank of the Missouri River.
+There is a directional sign on the highway.

 It was the county seat until 1884, when the community was renamed Sanger.
-Never a large community, the former town is most notable for being the birthplace of Hazel Miner, a local heroine who sacrificed her life to save her brother and sister in a 1920 blizzard.
-The town declined during the 20th century, and was fully abandoned by 1985.
+Never a large community, Sanger is most notable for being the birthplace of Hazel Miner, a local heroine who sacrificed her life to save her brother and sister in the 1920 North Dakota blizzard.